FarzanSoli/Protein-Structure-Generation/README.md

 This code trains the model and generates 1000 new instances (default - you can increase or decrease it based on the available computational resources) as well as density, coverage and Frechet distance metrics for both generated 3-D coordinates and physicochemical features.
 This framework implements both DDIM and DDPM which can be selected by changing the parameter ($eta$) where $eta = 0$ represents DDIM and $eta = 1$ denotes DDPM.

+Similar works using EGNNs typically assign only positional and temporal embeddings as graph node embeddings.
+In contrast, this work assigns physicochemical features as node embeddings, which undergo a diffusion process, unlike positional and temporal embeddings (in this work, these features are assigned as node attributes - See EGNN code).
 After completing the training and inference, import the saved features and utilize the Sequence_Builder.py script to construct potential sequences for the generated proteins.
 The framework creates sequences based on three physicochemical features: hydrophobicity, $\alpha$-helix probability, and solvent-accessible surface area (SASA).
 These features are assigned as node attributes within the EGNN architecture.